Arm Supported Yoga Poses

 Once you are comfortable in dog pose, try plank pose.

 Push your hands into the floor and protract your shoulder blades.
 Then pull your pubic bone towards your sternum.
 From there, straighted one knee and push the foot strongly into the floor.
 (Keep the pubic bone pulling forwards.)
 Then straighten the other knee and push that foot into the floor also.

 A variation of this pose is crocodile or chaturanga dandasana and yoga push ups has details on working towards this pose from the ground up.
 You can also follow along with this video.

-An arm supported yoga pose like downward dog can be learned in stages staring with the knees on the ground.
+An arm supported yoga pose like downward dog can be learned in stages, starting with the knees on the ground.

 Read downward dog for a more detailed explanation of these exercises.

 A variation of downward dog that can be used as a prep for headstand and forearm stand is dolphin pose.